CV-IP/gaf/README.md

 3. GAF: run `python3 train_GAF.py`.
 Trained AF++ and FDS are required.
 These are included in `checkpoints/` and will be loaded by default.

 ### Evaluation & Visualization
-For quantitative evaluation, or to generate visual results, please select the correct directory in which trained models are saved, or set `cfg.train.out_dir=checkpoints`.
+For quantitative evaluation, or to generate visual results, please select the correct directory in which trained models are saved, or set `cfg.train.out_dir='checkpoints'`.
 Also, make sure to set the desired network through `cfg.model.name`.

 For visual results, run `python3 visualize.py`.
 For quantitative evaluation `python3 eval_trained.py`.